ucsd-cse130-mhb/wi23/README.md

 Alternatively, you can use the test suite.
 Running `make lecx`, where `x` is the lecture you're working on, will run the tests for that lecture.
 For example, `make lec7` will run the tests for lecture 7.
+Running `make`, or `stack test`, will run all the tests.